Beatrice Ikamba Runji, a house help, felt tired and decided to rest her then 51-year-old body in 2015.

 Dr Katambo attributes it to poor disease management leading to decreased nerve sensation or lack of sensation especially on the legs and “damage to nerves and blood vessels leads to poor blood circulation in the legs or the affected limb.”

-But before amputation, diabetic patients undergo thorough evaluation including tests like CT-Angiogram of the affected limb to detect viability of the blood vessels, and guide on where to cut besides quality of blood on the leg.
+But before amputation, diabetic patients undergo thorough evaluation including tests like CT-Angiogram of the affected limb to detect viability of the blood vessels and guide on where to cut besides the quality of blood on the leg.